Piercing Aftercare Advice

 Saline soak your piercing for for five minutes at least once per day.
 For some piercings it will be easier to use clean gauze, clean paper towels or clean cotton buds soaked in saline solution.
 Rinse with clean water after your salt soak to prevent salt crystals forming, which can cause irritation and slow the healing process.

 4) You do not have to rotate your jewellery through the piercing.
-This will simply irritate the area and stop it from healing.
+This will irritate the area and increase the time it will take to heal.

 5) It’s ok for your piercing to get wet, but avoid submerging in dirty water or unclean swimming pools.